SDGs x Rikuzen Takata x YOU

-US university students are invited to join a two-day virtual workshop with students from Rikkyo University in Tokyo, Hong Kong University, and the National University of Singapore to virtually explore the city of Rikuzen Takata, which was devastated by the 2011 earthquake and tsunami, its journey of recovery, and its vision of creating a sustainable community.
-Participants will discuss the Global Goals for Sustainable Development (SDGs) and collaborate cross-culturally to present their ideas for sustainable community development.
+US university students are invited to join an eight-day online program with students from Rikkyo University, Hong Kong University, and the National University of Singapore to virtually explore the city of Rikuzen Takata, Japan, which was devastated by an earthquake and tsunami in 2011.
+Learn about its journey of recovery, and its vision of creating a sustainable community.
+Participants will discuss the United Nations’ Global Goals for Sustainable Development (SDGs) and collaborate cross-culturally to present their reflections on sustainable community development.

-- Understand social issues in Japan through the lens of disaster recovery.
+- Understand social issues in rural Japan through the lens of disaster recovery.

 - Develop a global perspective on community implications of disaster recovery.

-- Explore the United Nations’ Global Goals for Sustainable Development and consider how they may be applied in different contexts to develop more sustainable communities.
+- Explore SDG 11: Sustainable Cities and Communities and consider how its targets may be applied in different contexts to develop more sustainable communities.

-- Build connections with peers from Japan, Hong Kong, and Singapore.
+- Build connections with peers from the US, Japan, Hong Kong, and Singapore.

 Click on the section headings or ( + ) circles below to view more content: